Trade mark Basics

 - What you want to stop others from copying

-A good trademark search tool like Search a Brand can help identify the most relevant classes based on your business activity.
+A good trade mark search tool like Search a Brand can help identify the most relevant classes based on your business activity.

 Can I register in more than one class?